10 Reasons Why Meditation Reduces Stress and Increases Calmness

 Meditation Reduces Stress

 Have you tried practicing meditation?
-It is not as difficult as it might appear to you, and it is not a strange and weird practice.
+It is not as difficult as it might appear and is not a strange and weird practice.

 • Why does meditation relieve stress?

-• What does it do to your mind and to your body?
+• What does it do to your mind and your body?

 When convinced of its usefulness, there is a greater chance of trying it.